w3ctag/design-reviews/2013/07/WebAudio.md

 };
 ```

+Either constructor style allows these `AudioNode` types to conceptually be modeled more cleanly as JS objects which could self-host.

-This requires answering the follow-on questions "what happens if the context is invalid, changes, or is never set?", but those are reasonable to ask and their answers don't need to be complicated (certainly not for v1).
+Of course, this requires answering the follow-on questions "what happens if the context is invalid, changes, or is never set?", but those are reasonable to ask and their answers don't need to be complicated (certainly not for v1).

 An alternative design might locate the constructors on the context directly, but this seems to create as many problems as it solves.